hugooliveirad/moon/README.md

 ```javascript
 Moon("#selector" | HTMLCollection | NodeList);
 ```
 `Moon()` function is the main function of Moon.js.
-It accepts an array of CSS selectors, HTMLCollections or NodeLists and returns an Moon object.
+It accepts an array of CSS selectors, HTMLCollections or NodeLists and returns a Moon object.
 This magical object has some prototyped methods.
 What you can do with it?
 Animate everything, of course!
 How?
 Take a look:

 ###animate()